synergy-design-system/synergy-design-system/CONTRIBUTING.md

 We regularily check for updates of our dependencies.
 This ensures that Synergy should have less securtiy issues and that it stays easily maintainable.
 We also use GitHubs dependabot which creates automatic PRs as soon dependencies have been updated.

-The most important dependancy is not manages via npm but via vendorism: [Shoelace](https://shoelace.style/) We keep track of Shoelace and always integrate the latest versions from Shoelace using the vendorizm scripts.
-Read the components [README](https://github.com/synergy-design-system/synergy-design-system/blob/main/packages/components/README.md#local-setup) for further information.
+The most important dependency [Shoelace](https://shoelace.style/) is not managed via `pnpm` but via [vendorism](https://github.com/mariohamann/vendorism).
+We keep track of Shoelace and regurarly integrate the latest versions from Shoelace using the `vendorism` scripts in `packages/components`.
+Read the components' [README](https://github.com/synergy-design-system/synergy-design-system/blob/main/packages/components/README.md#local-setup) for further information.

 ## Coding conventions